 Attorney Harvey Steinberg of Springer & Steinberg, P.C., headquartered in Denver, Colorado, has a long history of tackling high-stakes criminal defense cases and succeeding.
 In particular, he is routinely called upon by current and former NFL players who have been accused of serious criminal violations, such as sex crimes and violent crimes.

 Currently, Attorney Steinberg is representing Kellen Winslow Jr., a former NFL tight end.
 He has been charged with multiple charges of sexual assault and rape against elderly women.
 There are already indicators that Winslow’s case will follow Steinberg’s successful trend, as three apparent witnesses could not identify Winslow in court on July 11th, 2018.
-The objective of the defense team is keeping all or most of the charges from going to trial.
+The objective of the criminal defense team is keeping all or most of the charges from going to trial.

 Other NFL Defense Cases Won by Steinberg